Hello, my name is Caroline Mentzer and I am a Nutritionist, Herbalist, Writer & Mum living in Oxford, UK.

 The Health in Synergy series begins with a Mother and Baby book which covers all aspects of parenting from birth to age 1.

-For example, it includes chapters on healing from birth, crying, feeding, sleep and illness, and shows how different health approaches and professionals may assist parents in overcoming a variety of challenges in that first year.
+It includes chapters on healing from birth, crying, feeding, sleep and illness (to name a few), and shows how different health approaches and professionals may assist parents in overcoming a variety of challenges in that first year.